-- 3. Press and hold the scan button.
-By default, a preview window appears on the screen. - 4.
-Move the device until the barcode is visible on the screen.
+5. Move the device until the barcode is visible on the screen.

-- 5. If Picklist mode is enabled, move the device until the barcode is centered under the aiming dot on the screen. - 6.
-The Decode LED lights green, a beep sounds and the device vibrates, by default, to indicate the barcode is decoded successfully.
+The Decode LED lights green, a beep sounds and the device vibrates, by default, to indicate the bar code was decoded successfully

 Scanning with the RS507/RS507X Hands-Free Imager